CompVis/stable-diffusion/README.md

   --f F                 downsampling factor --n_samples N_SAMPLES
                         how many samples to produce for each given prompt.
-A.k.a. batch size --n_rows N_ROWS       rows in the grid (default: n_samples) --scale SCALE         unconditional guidance scale: eps = eps(x, empty) + scale * (eps(x, cond) - eps(x, empty)) --from-file FROM_FILE
+A.k.a. batch size (note that the seeds for each image in the batch will be unavailable) --n_rows N_ROWS       rows in the grid (default: n_samples) --scale SCALE         unconditional guidance scale: eps = eps(x, empty) + scale * (eps(x, cond) - eps(x, empty)) --from-file FROM_FILE